 Acute coronary syndrome (ACS) may be complicated with thyroid dysfunction.
 A recent study has shown that thyroid dysfunction is seen in up to 23.3% of patients with coronary artery disease and both overt and subclinical hyperthyroidism in 2.5%.

-Pregnancy and concurrent thyroid pathology can pose a medical management challenge.
+Pregnancy and concurrent thyroid pathology can pose a medical management challenges.
 PTU is recommended in pregnant women presenting with hyperthyroidism due to methimazole’s association with congenital defects.
 Close monitoring is recommended with PTU administration as overcorrection can potentially cause fetal hypothyroidism.
 Thyroid hormone is particularly important due to its role in fetal neurodevelopment.
 Recent literature indicates that previously recommended TSH cutoffs in pregnant women lead to overcorrection of thyroid disease in pregnant patients.
 As fetal exposure to thyroid hormone plays a significant role, careful monitoring and close supervision are warranted.

 Enhancing Healthcare Team Outcomes